Learning Soft Constraints From Constrained Expert Demonstrations: Related Work

 The vast majority of previous work considers hard constraints, which is fine in deterministic domains.
 However, in stochastic domains, the probability of violating a constraint can rarely be reduced to zero, making hard constraints inadequate.
-To that effect, Glazier et al. \cite{glazier2021making} learns probabilistic constraints that hold with high probability in expert demonstrations.
+To that effect, \citet{glazier2021making} learn probabilistic constraints that hold with high probability in expert demonstrations.
 This approach extends the framework of maximum entropy inverse reinforcement learning to learn a constraint value that is treated as a negative reward added to the given reward function.
 Since the probability of a trajectory is proportional to the exponential of the rewards, this has the effect of reducing the probability of trajectories with high constraint values.
-Several other works also extend the inverse entropy RL framework to learn constraints that reduce some transition probabilities to 0 when a constraint is violated, but this amounts to hard constraints again~\cite{scobee2019maximum,pmlr-v100-park20a,mcpherson2021maximum,malik2021inverse}.
-In an other line of work, Bayesian approaches~\cite{chou2021uncertainty,papadimitriou2021bayesian} have also been proposed to learn a distribution over constraints due to the unidentifiability and uncertainty of the true underlying constraints.
-With the exception of \cite{papadimitriou2021bayesian}, existing techniques that learn probabilistic constraints are restricted to discrete states and actions.
+Several other works also extend the inverse entropy RL framework to learn constraints that reduce some transition probabilities to 0 when a constraint is violated, but this amounts to hard constraints again~\citep{scobee2019maximum,pmlr-v100-park20a,mcpherson2021maximum,malik2021inverse}.
+In another line of work, Bayesian approaches~\citep{chou2021uncertainty,papadimitriou2021bayesian} have also been proposed to learn a distribution over constraints due to the unidentifiability and uncertainty of the true underlying constraints.
+With the exception of \citep{papadimitriou2021bayesian}, existing techniques that learn probabilistic constraints are restricted to discrete states and actions.
 Furthermore, the probabilistic constraints that are learned do not correspond to the soft constraints of constrained MDPs.
-Hence, we fill this gap by proposing a first technique that learns soft cumulative constraint functions bounded in expectations (as in constrained MDPs) for stochastic domains with continuous states and actions.
+Hence, we fill this gap by proposing a first technique that learns soft cumulative constraint functions bounded in expectations (as in constrained MDPs) for stochastic domains with any state-action spaces.